 Manufacturers are responding to the digital revolution in multiple ways.
 Each relies on the sharing and distribution of data across departments, and among partners, to better leverage new technologies.

 Manufacturers generate petabytes of data about their products, operations, equipment, production processes, and use.
-The challenge is often how to integrate that data effectively to ensure that all employees can leverage the information to make better decisions.
-An enterprise resource planning (ERP) software platform allows for better internal integration of that data.
+The challenge is how to integrate that data effectively to ensure that all employees can leverage the information to make better decisions.
+The answer is an Enterprise Resource Planning (ERP) system that integrates data across functional areas and allows teams to work together in the same system – from sales to production to distribution and beyond.
+With Electronic Data Interchange (EDI), companies can share data from the ERP with other businesses, including suppliers, vendors, distributors, and customers.

 Data is clearly the key and will continue to be critical as manufacturing industries use it in the following ways:

 - Data analytics.
 More data are provided by objects in the Internet of Things (IoT), which contain software, sensors, and wireless connectivity.
 These devices can collect, transmit, and store data and alert people or other devices about issues, repairs, maintenance, or productivity.
 This collection of data gives manufacturers a clearer sense of the supply chain, and how products are moving through the factory.
-Data can be reviewed by multiple people at the same time and adjustments can be made to deliveries and operations to improve efficiency.
+Multiple people can review data at the same time, and adjustments can be made to deliveries and operations to improve efficiency.

 - Reducing footprint.
 With a better understanding of processes, companies can reduce the footprint of factories, storage, and distribution facilities.
 Less footprint means leaner manufacturing and reduced production costs.